timakin/bodyclose/README.md

 internal/httpclient/httpclient.go:13:13: response body must be closed
 ```

-When Go is lower than 1.12, just run `zagane` command with the package name (import path).
+When Go is lower than 1.12, just run `bodyclose` command with the package name (import path).

 But it cannot accept some options such as `--tags`.